terencezl/terencezl.github.io/_posts/2023-06-06-a-week-of-pyo3-rust-numpy.md

 On the Rust side, [PyO3](https://github.com/PyO3/pyo3) has been getting a lot of love.
 People love Rust's safety guarantees, modern features, and excellent ecosystem, and have been leveraging [ndarray](https://github.com/rust-ndarray/ndarray), [rust-numpy](https://github.com/PyO3/rust-numpy) to interoperate with NumPy arrays from Python to speed up performance-critical sections of their code.
 This has tremendous appeal to me, and has granted me an overwhelming reason to learn Rust with the PyO3 + rust-numpy stack.
 Let this be my own "command line program" example.
 It wasn't easy to get started this way...
 Took me through exhilaration, confusion, frustration, and finally, enlightenment in a short span of days.
 I hope this post can help you get started with your own journey.

 Before pulling up the sleeves, let's peek into Rust and PyO3's ecosystem.
 PyO3 has great [docs](https://pyo3.rs/), which is much appreciated, but a common practice with Rust crates.
-I benefited a lot from the [Articles](https://pyo3.rs/v0.19.0/#articles-and-other-media) section, reading about other developers' journeys[^1][^2][^3].
+I benefited a lot from the [Articles](https://github.com/pyo3/pyo3#articles-and-other-media) section, reading about other developers' journeys[^1][^2][^3].
+(Note: this article also joined the list!)

 <!--more-->